 - The minimum percentage for marks at the Graduation Course for eligibility to MSW admission process is 50% for General Category candidates; 45% for the candidates from Roman Catholic (Minority), and SC, ST, OBC, NT, DT, and PwD.

 - Candidates from University of Mumbai are required to submit their result of Undergraduate program to the College as soon as it is declared.

 - If the candidate is declared failed by University of Mumbai, the admission of MSW program stands cancelled.

-- The applications with VIth semester pending results from other university will be allowed for the written exams (provided they produce their results or confidential reports of the results from their respective University on the day of Group Discussion and failing which candidates will not be allowed to appear for the same).
+- The applications with VIth semester pending results from other university will be allowed for the written exams (provided they agree to produce their results or confidential reports of the results from their respective University on the day of Notification of Candidates for Personal Interview/Group Discussion and failing which candidates will not be allowed to appear for the same).

 - The Candidates applying from University other than University of Mumbai have to follow eligibility process subscribed by the University of Mumbai.

 - For BA/ BCom/ BSc/ BBA: Minimum 5th semester pass is required to apply for the program.
 However 6th sem result should be submitted by 17th June 2021 if considered for entrance test

 - For BE/ BTech/ BDS/ BPT: Minimum 7th semester pass is required to apply for the program.
 However 8th sem result should be submitted by 17th June 2021 if considered for entrance test

 - For MBBS/ BArch: "Minimum 9th semester pass is required to apply for the program.
 However 10th sem result should be submitted by 17th June 2021 if considered for entrance test